FelipeSilvestre04/RKO/C++/README.md

 ## OpenMP

 The code was implemented to run in parallel using the OpenMP directive.
-In this setup, nine threads are required for each run.
-When the selected option is k = 9, each thread executes a different metaheuristic.
-Conversely, if the chosen option is k < 9, all threads execute the metaheuristic corresponding to k.
+In this setup, #MH threads are required for each run.
+Each thread executes a different metaheuristic.
 The threads run independently, and information about the best solutions is shared through a solution pool.